Nova Southeastern College of Osteopathic Medicine

 Nova Southeastern University Dr. Kiran C. Patel College of Osteopathic Medicine (NSU-KPCOM) is a private medical school in Davie, Florida.
-Founded in 1981 as the only osteopathic medical school located in the Southeastern United States at the time, the college is an academic division of Nova Southeastern University.
-The college confers the Doctor of Osteopathic Medicine degree, and is accredited by the American Osteopathic Association's Commission on Osteopathic College Accreditation.
+It is an academic division of Nova Southeastern University.
+The college was founded in 1981 as the only osteopathic medical school located in the Southeastern United States at the time.
+It confers the Doctor of Osteopathic Medicine degree and is accredited by the American Osteopathic Association's Commission on Osteopathic College Accreditation.

 History

 Founded in 1981 in North Miami Beach, Florida as the Southeastern College of Osteopathic Medicine (SECOM).
 In 1986, with the addition of the College of Pharmacy and the College of Optometry, the school became the "Southeastern University of Health Sciences."
 In 1994, Southeastern University merged with Nova University, creating Nova Southeastern University.
 In 1996, Nova Southeastern University's College of Osteopathic Medicine moved from North Miami Beach, Florida to Davie, Florida.
 In September 2017, NSU received a $200 Million Commitment from Patel Family Foundation and the College of Medicine was named the Dr. Kiran C. Patel College of Osteopathic Medicine.

 In 2019, using an additional $50 million donated by the Patel Family, NSU opened a second DO program as part of the College of Osteopathic Medicine in Clearwater, FL.
 The campus started accepting new medical students in Fall 2019.